-The rapid advance of deforestation and the radical way in which this is being done is causing changes in the habitat conditions of the originally nomadic Penan.
-The Bruno Manser Fund is assisting the Penan in adapting to the new living conditions confronting them by supporting infrastructure projects.
-In cooperation with the Penan themselves, the Bruno Manser Fund is involved in constructing bridges, to ensure that rivers can be crossed safely whatever the season, in laying pipes for the transport of clean drinking water and in installing hygienically sound sanitary equipment.
+The rapid advance of deforestation and the radical way in which this is being done is causing changes in the living conditions of the originally nomadic Penan.
+The Bruno Manser Fonds is assisting the Penan in adapting to the new living conditions confronting them by supporting infrastructure projects.
+In cooperation with the Penan themselves, the Bruno Manser Fonds is involved in constructing bridges, to ensure that rivers can be crossed safely during all seasons and in laying pipes for the delivery of clean drinking water.

 Changed way of life

 The Penan’s way of life is being severely impacted by the advancing chopping down of more and more of the age-old primary forests.
 One effect is that less and less space is available for their nomadic way of life.
 Another is that the rivers in those forests that are still standing are seriously contaminated by the erosion caused by logging activities.

 The consequence of this is that the forest dwellers are compelled to adopt a semi-nomadic way of life or even a settled one.
 One important element in this transition is their mobility.
 The presence of roads and motorised means of transport makes it possible for the Penan to travel faster and much more frequently and thus to be more mobile.
 Given the greater accessibility of the regional and urban centres in Sarawak, these now play an important role for the Penan as places of work and for the supply of medical and educational services.